Teams pay a heavy cost to move up in the draft and it doesn't always work out.

 In the end, although Redskins fans may disagree, the team made out okay.
-Bailey was a mainstay in the secondary for five seasons before moving on to Denver.
-He should receive serious consideration for Hall of Fame induction.
-Smith didn’t play a single down in his two seasons with Washington.
-Arrington made the Pro Bowl three years in a row before injuries plagued the final part of his seven-year career while Harrison was cut after just one season and was out of the NFL by 2003.
+Bailey was a mainstay in the secondary for five seasons before moving on to Denver to finish his Hall of Fame career.
+Smith didn't play a single down in his two seasons with Washington.
+Arrington made the Pro Bowl three years in a row before injuries plagued the final part of his seven-year career, while Harrison was cut after just one season and was out of the NFL by 2003.

 If anything, this is an example of how the Redskins probably should have done much more with the picks they had stockpiled.
 Many GMs have built championship teams with these types of trades.
 Right Jerry Jones?

 2. The Falcons Pony up for Julio Jones (2011)

 Despite going 13-3 in 2010, the Falcons needed an explosive wide receiver and were hell-bent on drafting Alabama's Julio Jones.
 Knowing he would not be available by the 27th pick, which the Falcons owned, GM Thomas Dimitroff gave the Cleveland Browns the Falcons' first-, second- and fourth-round picks in the 2011 draft and their first- and fourth-round selections in 2012.
 This enabled Atlanta to move up to No. 6 overall and snag Jones.